 Using this medication does not protect you or your partner against sexually transmitted diseases (such as HIV, gonorrhea, chlamydia).

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
 The leaflet contains very important information on when to take your pills and what to do if you miss a dose.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 Pick a time of day that is easy for you to remember, and take your pill at the same time each day.

 If you are taking the chewable tablet, chew and swallow one pill every day.
+Some brands may also be swallowed whole.
 Some brands should be taken with water while others should be taken without water.
 Carefully follow the manufacturer's directions for your brand.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.

 Taking this medication after your evening meal or at bedtime may help if you have any stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.
 Ask your doctor or pharmacist if you have any questions.